nus-cs2103-AY2425S1/ip/docs/README.md

 #### Example
 ```
-search book
+find book
 ```

 #### Description
-Search tasks' that has description that contains the string query (in this case, "book")
+Search tasks that has description that contains the string query (in this case, "book")

 #### Output (on success)
 ```